2024 Update

 The Informal Complaint - "Let's Work This Out"

-You have 45 days to make initial "EEO contact" regarding an act of discrimination.
+You have 45 days to make an initial "EEO contact" regarding an act of discrimination.
 See 29 C.F.R. § 1614.105(a)(1).
 Making timely contact is necessary to preserve your claim.
-An EEO Counselor has 30 days to complete the informal counseling, unless an extension is agreed to for an additional 60 days.
+An EEO Counselor has 30 days to complete the informal counseling unless an extension is agreed to for an additional 60 days.
 Mediation or other alternative dispute resolution extends the informal period to 90 days.
 See 29 C.F.R. § 1614.105(d)-(f).

 During the informal stage, you have the option to engage in Alternative Dispute Resolution ("ADR"), with the most common ADR option being mediation with a neutral mediator who attempts to resolve the matter.
 You also have the option of engaging in traditional counseling, where an EEO counselor will interview you and management and attempt to resolve the matter.
 The advantage of this is that the EEO counselor will interview management and take their initial statements, which will become a permanent part of the complaint file.